digitalreplica/git-knowledge-template/README.md

 * For the owner of the current repo

 It formats the repos as a list, with a markdown link to each repo and the repo description.
 Change the REPO_OWNER variable to look for a different user or organization

+# Known Issues
+* When using this repo as a template, there's no easy way to incorporate changes into the new repo